alexdesousa/ayesql/README.md

 ORDER BY dates.date;
 ```

-In Elixir we would load all the queries in this file by creating the following
+In Elixir, we would load all the queries in this file by creating the following
 module:

 ```elixir